SashaNullptr/How-To-Poweredge-1950-III/README.md

 cards under duress.
 Modern servers that include auxillary 12 volt plugs and have 2U sized PCIe risers take to graphics cards and unusual PCIe hardware much, much more easily.

+## Where is the Rest of the Project?

+This guide is (mostly) a static site, hosted [over here.](https://SashaNullptr.github.io/How-To-Poweredge-1950-III/)